 Uncle G’s Corner

-With turning fifty years old, I realize maintaining good bodily functions should be number one on my list of things to do.
-But that’s not the meaning of the word “movements” that I am referring to.
+Turning fifty years old, I realize maintaining good bodily functions, should be number one on my list of things to do.
+But that’s not the meaning of the word “movement” that I am referring to.
 Here’s the one I’m thinking of: a group of people with a common ideology, working together while disregarding each others age, race, or ethnicity.

 The President of the United States; Barack Hussein Obama II, started his political career by getting involved in grassroots activities, organizing in neighborhoods, and rose above obscurity from there.
 That’s the condensed Uncle G’s Corner version.

 In the year 2004, Barack Obama was elected Senator.
 In part because of questionable sexual conduct disclosed about his challenger.
 Welcome to the wonderful world of politics.
 So, at that time, one can say, a virtual unknown outside the State of Illinois.
 He gave a knock out speech at the 2004 DNC.
 With a slow and steady line of new supporters, the man’s popularity over the next four years soared.
 People who lived in the United States their whole life and I’m referring to the ones here for decades, who never voted before, ended up at the polls in 2008 to vote for him as President of the United States.
 Obviously, a lot had happened for Obama within that four-year period.
 It took work.
 Not only on his part but also all that was supporting him.
 Mission accomplished.
 While some were convinced it could never happen, the same naysayers awoke on November 5th to find out, it just did